AdobeDocs/app-builder/src/pages/guides/app_builder_guides/application_logging/splunk_cloud.md

 ## Next steps

-If you are unable to set up log forwarding using these procedures, please visit Adobe [App Builder forums](https://experienceleaguecommunities.adobe.com/t5/app-builder/ct-p/adobe-app-builder) for support.
+If you are unable to set up log forwarding using these procedures, please visit [Adobe Experience Leage App Builder Community](https://experienceleaguecommunities.adobe.com/t5/app-builder/ct-p/adobe-app-builder) for support.

 Proceed to [Forwarding logs to Splunk Enterprise](splunk_enterprise.md).